8 Day Uganda wildlife Budget safari

 Upon arrival at the airport, you will be picked up from Entebbe airport by a representative of your accommodation for tonight.
 You will meet your driver/ guide tomorrow morning when he picks you up from your hotel.

-Depending on the time of your arrival, you might be able to do some optional activities in Entebbe like a visit to the Botanical gardens or the Ugandan Wildlife Education Center (UWEC).
+Depending on the time of your arrival, you might be able to do some optional activities in Entebbe like a visit to the Botanical gardens.
 Please note that all activities today are at your own cost.